kubedb/docs/docs/guides/mysql/tls/overview/index.md

 9. `KubeDB` community operator watches for the Certificate secrets `tls-secrets`.

-10. When it finds all the tls-secret, it creates a `StatefulSet` so that MySQL server is configured with TLS/SSL.
+10. When it finds all the tls-secret, it creates a `PetSet` so that MySQL server is configured with TLS/SSL.

 In the next doc, we are going to show a step by step guide on how to configure a `MySQL` database with TLS/SSL.